DV

 What is the difference between DGRO and JEPQ?

-DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket strategy, while JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach.
-They are issued by BlackRock and JPMorgan respectively.
+DGRO (iShares Core Dividend Growth ETF) tracks Basket (Growth-focused dividend equity holdings by BlackRock) with a basket approach, while JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach.
+They are issued by iShares and JPMorgan respectively.

 Can I hold both DGRO and JEPQ?